Awgbu

-Awgbu is a town in Orumba North Local Government Area of Anambra State, South East of Nigeria.
+Awgbu is a town in Orumba South Local Government Area of Anambra State, South East of Nigeria.
 The town of Awgbu had an estimated population of 120,000 as at 2006.
 Awgbu town shares boundaries in the west with Agulu and Mbaukwu; in the east with Ndikelionwu, Omogho, and Awa; in the north with Umuawulu and Amaetiti; while in the south with Amaokpala and Nanka.
-The indigenes of Awgbu are the descendant of Ezekanunu.
-Ezekanunu has six sons from five wives: They include Ugwu, Abor, Osikwu, Ohzu and Amaugo, and Mbulukor.
-The practice then being that inheritance are shared (na afo nne) according to wives.
 There are five villages in Awgbu.